tardate/LittleArduinoProjects/README.md

-# 454 Little Electronics and Arduino Projects
+# 455 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [VoltageReference/ADR4540](./Electronics101/VoltageReference/ADR4540) - exploring the ADR4540 precision reference, tested with an Arduino as an external voltage reference.
+> Latest addition:sparkles: [PiezoBuzzers](./Electronics101/PiezoBuzzers) - exploring techniques for driving piezo transducers and buzzer units for audio output.

 Just my collection of electronics projects, many involving an Arduino in one way or another.